What else will I need besides the DewBuster™ Controller?

 Can I use an Inverter to generate 120 VAC from a battery so that I can plug everything into 120VAC just like I do at home?

 Can I power my telescope from the DewBuster™ Controller's 12V Power Output jacks?

-Maybe.
-Non-computerized telescopes or computerized telescopes 6" or smaller will probably work.
-However on large computerized telescopes you may have problems because as the large heater turns on and off the voltage at the DewBuster™ Controller will dip and this may cause erratic behavior of the computer.
-The heavy duty power cord option helps reduce these voltage fluctuations, but very large telescopes may still experience problems.
-There is no harm in trying and some computers are more tolerant of voltage dips than others, so if the computer misbehaves then connect it as close to the battery or power supply as possible so that the power to the telescope will not have to travel through the same wires as the DewBuster™ Controller.
+It will probably work on small telescopes, however you may have problems on large computerized telescopes because the voltage at the DewBuster™ Controller will dip each time the large heater cycles on and off which may cause erratic behavior of the telescope computer.
+The heavy duty power cord option helps reduce these voltage dips, but very large telescopes may still experience problems.
+Some computers are more tolerant of voltage dips than others, so if the computer misbehaves then connect the telescope power as close to the battery or power supply as possible so that it will not have to travel through the same power cord wires as the DewBuster™ Controller.

 Does the DewBuster™ Controller really save battery power?

 Yes by not wasting power.
 After sunset the scope will cool slower than the air and the DewBuster™ Controller's temperature sensor allows it to reduce power to the heater and save energy.
 Later when the night sky starts sucking the heat out of your scope, the temperature sensor allows it to gradually increase power as needed to keep the telescope from cooling below the air temperature.
 Late at night when radiant cooling and dew are at their worst, the battery will have more energy left for the heaters and the DewBuster™ Controller will still be preventing dew while only using the minimum power needed to prevent dew.

 Can I still start my car when the low battery light comes on?